Asphalt Calculator — Tons, Yards & Cost

 - Area: 80 × 12 = 960 sq ft

-Aerial view of a freshly paved asphalt road with a construction worker in high-visibility vest reviewing measurement data on a digital tablet — quality control after paving is as important as the estimate before.
+Aerial view of a freshly paved asphalt road with a construction worker in a high-visibility vest reviewing measurement data on a digital tablet.

 Parking Lot Asphalt Calculator Guide

-Commercial parking lots require more careful planning than driveways because they carry heavier and more variable loads.
+Commercial parking lots carry heavier and more variable loads.
 The standard approach for light commercial lots uses a two-lift system:

-- Base course (binder course): 2–3 inches compacted, coarser aggregate (19mm or larger), laid directly on the compacted aggregate base.
+- Base course (binder): 2–3 inches compacted, coarser aggregate (19mm+), directly on the compacted stone base.

-Calculate each course separately, then sum the tonnage.
-Use a higher waste factor — 10–15% — for large lots with islands, curbs, and drainage structures that require precision trimming.
+Calculate each lift separately, then sum the tonnage.
+Use a 10–15% waste factor for lots with islands, curbs, and drainage structures.

 Common Asphalt Calculation Mistakes to Avoid

-- Confusing loose thickness with compacted thickness.
-Asphalt compresses roughly 20–25% during rolling.
-Always specify and calculate in compacted thickness.
+- Confusing loose with compacted thickness.
+Asphalt compresses 20–25% during rolling — always calculate in compacted spec.

-- Ignoring waste factor.
-A perfect calculation with zero waste will leave you short.
-Always add at least 5% for simple projects, 10–15% for complex shapes or patch work.
+- Skipping the waste factor.
+A zero-waste calculation will leave you short.
+Add at least 5% for simple projects.

-- Not accounting for drainage and grading.
-Flat asphalt holds water, accelerating deterioration.
-Proper cross-slope (typically 1.5–2% minimum) must be built into the subgrade.
+- Ignoring drainage slope.
+Flat asphalt retains water, accelerating deterioration.
+Plan a 1.5–2% minimum cross-slope into the subgrade.

 Read More